BadMan1010/UoL-Project/README.md

 # UoL-Project
-Was a project done for A2L.
+Was a website project done for A2L.